mschuchard/jenkins-devops-libs/docs/Helm.md

 # Helm

 Interacts with Helm.
-Minimum required version of Helm is 3.0 as of version 1.6.0 of these libraries.
 Note that you should set the environment variable `KUBECONFIG` in your pipeline with `environment { KUBECONFIG = '/path/to/.kube/config' }` as the `jenkins` user probably does not have one in its home directory, and Helm requires a valid kube config for all commands.
 Alternatively, you can use the `kubeconfigFile` or `kubeconfigContent` bindings for the Credentials Binding plugin, and then wrap code within a `withCredentials` block as per normal.
 Also alternatively, you can combine the two like `environment { KUBECONFIG = credentials('my-kubeconfig') }`

 ### Dependencies

-- tar package (`setup`)
-- pipeline-utility-steps plugin (`setup`)
+- Helm CLI binary executable >= 3.0

 ### helm.install()
 Performs an installation with helm onto the Kubernetes cluster.